 The six experimental blocks are placed within the experimental area in such a way as to maximise the range of forest cover that will remain in the landscapes surrounding sampling points.
 Average forest cover around sampling points within the six blocks ranges from 18 to 54 % when a landscape is described as a circle with a 3 km radius (see Forest modification gradient).

 Experimental blocks are also located and oriented within the study area to take advantage of the local topography.
-All blocks and control sites are placed such most sampling points are located within a single altitudinal band between 400 and 500 m, removing the potentially confounding effect of altitude from the experiment.
+All blocks and control sites are placed so that most sampling points are located within a single altitudinal band between 400 and 500 m, removing the potentially confounding effect of altitude from the experiment.
 Blocks are also oriented to remove other potentially confounding effects such as slope, latitude, longitude, and distance to forest edges prior to the forest conversion.

 In addition to the sampling sites in the experimental fragments, SAFE we will take advantage of a 2,200 ha Virgin Jungle Reserve (VJR) that will become isolated during the forest conversion process (Figure 1).
 A single transect of sampling points will be placed from the edge to interior of the VJR.
 The transect extends twice the distance of the transects in the experimental fragments, representing the larger size of the VJR, but the distribution of sampling points will still be based on the fractal pattern used elsewhere.
 A similar, long transect will be placed from the edge to interior of the continuous logged forest habitat (LFE).